open-coffee/example-projects/starter-navigation-thymeleaf-example/README.md

-# Starter Web Thymeleaf Example Project
+# Starter Navigation Thymeleaf Example Project

-This is an example project to show the behaviour of the web thymeleaf starter.
+This is an example project to show the behaviour of the navigation thymeleaf starter.

 The web thymeleaf starter is designed to provide the CoffeeNet navigation bar with anchor points for